San Francisco Republican Party

 November 5th, 2024 Presidential Election Endorsements

-Endorsements will be made on a rolling basis until September and are made with a 60% vote of members present and voting.
+Endorsements will be made on a rolling basis until October and are made with a 60% vote of members present and voting.

 If a 60% vote was not made by the members present and voting, SFGOP’s position is neutral on that issue.